Antarctica Photography in the Wild: Expert Tips for Capturing the Creatures of The Ice

 3. Invest in a Telephoto Lens

 Have you brought the best lenses for Antarctica and its denizens?
 “A good telephoto lens can help you to safely take high-quality photos of the wildlife you’re bound to see when in Antarctica,” Griggi affirms.
-I favor the Canon 300mm 2.8 prime lens because it’s hand-held and light, which is essential when on an expedition.
-Aside from enabling you to take detailed photographs of the amazing wildlife, using the right photography equipment is a great way to avoid the pain of sifting through hundreds of photos to find your perfect shot.
+I favor the Canon 300mm 2.8 prime lenses because it’s hand-held and light, which is essential when on an expedition.
+Aside from enabling you to take detailed photographs of the amazing wildlife, using the right photography equipment for Antarctica is a great way to avoid the pain of sifting through hundreds of photos to find your perfect shot.
 This is because a telephoto lens gives you a narrower field of view and enables you to isolate colors, which yields spectacular results.
-I was photographing a leopard seal early one morning, as it rested in peaceful surrounds.
+I was photographing a leopard seal early one morning, as it rested in peaceful surroundings.
 The seal yawned and revealed all its teeth.
 Thanks to my telephoto lens, the animal’s bright red mouth appeared to be so vivid in color against the snow-covered backdrop.
 In the photo, you can count all of his razor-sharp teeth and even his whiskers, even though I was stood roughly 25 feet (7.5 meters) away.”

 And there’s one more tip that Griggi wants to share.
 Sometimes the best camera you have is the one that’s with you.
-“A smart phone can also be used as a pro tool.
+“A smartphone can also be used as a pro tool.
 When it comes to shooting ultra wide angles a phone can be a great tool to get pin sharp images in a great wide frame.”